 The Custodial Agreements describe the Custodial Services to be provided to the Fund by the Custodians.
-The Fund has engaged Computershare Trust Company of Canada as its Custodian for the Fund's Mortgage investments, and Laurentian Bank Securities Inc. and RBC Dominion Securities as its Custodians for CMBS investments.
+The Fund has engaged Computershare Trust Company of Canada as its Custodian for and has registered title over the Fund's Mortgage investments, and Laurentian Bank Securities Inc. and RBC Dominion Securities as its Custodians for CMBS investments.
 The fees of the Custodians are paid by the Fund.